alexttx/emacs-demo/README.md

 - `C-h h` - show a help buffer with all bindings base on the incomplete command
 - `C-h a` - abort

-Now turn which-key mode off by typing `M-x which-key-mode`.
+Now turn which-key mode off by typing `M-x which-key-mode` (this toggles which-key).
 You should see the `WK` disappear from the mode line.

 Once agan, type `C-x` and then pause for a few seconds, then type `?`.
 You'll should see help buffer with a list of all key bindings starting with `C-x`.
-Type `C-g` to cancel the command.
+Typing `C-g` will cancel the incomplete command but leave the help buffer.
+You can access this same help buffer when which-key is enabled with `C-h h`.

 One more test: type `C-x 8`, pause, then type `?`.
 Instead of getting the help buffer you get an upside-down question mark inserted into the buffer.
 This is because `C-x 8 ?` is bound to a command that inserts an upside-down question mark into the buffer.
 Which-key doesn't have this limitation.

-Note if you type `C-h h` when which-key is presenting a completion list, it will present that same help buffer you get when you use `?` without which-key.

 Some things you can customize with which-key:
 - the delay for detecting an incomplete command